masgalascharles/Snake-DQN-From-Scratch/README.md

 - Reward system

 **State representation:**
 - When the game is reset, the snake now starts with a random length between 2 and 40, instead of 2 and 221.
 This change was made to give the agent exposure to more early game states.
-It still starts in a random position too.
+It still starts in a random position.
 - Flattened vector of the game display with shape (1, 892).
 The new state size comes from `environment.size ** 2 * 2 + 10`.
 - The new states look like this:
   ```python